chromium/chromium/components/client_hints/README.md

 The full explanation is outside of the scope of this document and can be found in the reliability explainer linked above.

+### Header Names

+All client hint headers should be [forbidden request-headers](https://fetch.spec.whatwg.org/#forbidden-request-header), by virtue of the prefix `Sec-`.
+Historically, some were not forbidden and most of these have been replaced with new headers using this prefix.
+Within Chromium, these are distinguished with a `_DEPRECATED` suffix, e.g., `WebClientHintsType::kDeviceMemory_DEPRECATED`.
+The exception to this rule is the `Save-Data` header, which [will not be replaced with `Sec-CH-Save-Data`](https://groups.google.com/a/chromium.org/g/blink-dev/c/HR7tWmewbSA/m/R0QYg-ZAAAAJ).

+The "new" naming adds `CH` to distinguish client hints from other forbidden request-headers, giving the combined prefix `Sec-CH`.

+### Client-Hint Types

+There are several types of client hints, which are handled differently:

+ * *UA* client hints contain information about the user agent which might once have been found expected in the User-Agent header.
+ * *Device* client hints contain dynamic information about the configuration of the device on which the browser is running.
+ * *Network* client hints contain dynamic information about the browser's network connection.
+ * *User Preference Media Features* client hints contain information about the user agent's preferences as represented in CSS media features.

+All UA client hints are distinguished by a `Sec-CH-UA` header prefix.
+UA hints are available via the JS `navigator.userAgentData` API, while other types are not.

+Some device client hints are specific to the type of resource being requested.
+For example, `Sec-CH-Resource-Width` is sent only for image fetches.

+Except for `Save-Data`, network client hints are currently being deprecated.

+Some device and user-preference client hints are not sent for fetches in detached frames.

 ## Implementation

+### Client-Hint Data Sources

+In terms of the implementation, the web sees client hints in three ways: in headers on navigation-related fetches, in headers for subresource fetches, and via the [`navigator.userAgentData` property](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/userAgentData).

+The first of these occurs in the browser process.
+Hint data for client-hint types other than UA are fetched from appropriate APIs, such as `NetworkQualityTracker` or `display::Screen`.
+Data for UA client hints are gathered in a `UserAgentMetadata` type, which is acquired from the embedder via the `ClientHintControllerDelegate`.

+Subresource fetches and JS access occur in the renderer.
+The renderer gets UA client hint data from the browser via `RenderThreadImpl::InitializeRenderer` and stores it for the lifetime of the renderer thread.
+The browser gets this data from the embedder via the `ContentBrowserClient` delegate. *Note that this is entirely independent of the `ClientHintControllerDelegate`!*

+Programmatic access only exposes UA client hints.
+All other client hints are only revealed in client-hint headers, based on locally-observed information such as that from `NetworkStateNotifier` or the frame's device pixel ratio.

 ### Accept-CH cache